SixArm/mast-cell-help/topics/low-lectin-diet/index.md

 A low-lectin diet is a dietary approach that restricts the intake of foods high in lectins, which are naturally occurring proteins found in a variety of plant-based foods.
 Lectins serve various functions in plants, including defense against pests and pathogens.
 While lectins are not inherently harmful to most people when consumed in normal amounts, some individuals may choose to reduce their dietary lectin intake due to concerns about potential adverse effects on health.

-It's important to note that the evidence regarding the health impact of lectins in the diet is mixed, and more research is needed to fully understand their effects on human health.
-Some proponents of low-lectin diets claim that reducing lectin consumption can lead to improved digestive health and overall well-being.
-However, scientific consensus on this topic is limited, and the potential benefits of a low-lectin diet are still a subject of debate.

 * **Foods to choose**: non-nightshade vegetables, most fruits, certain dairy products (e.g. butter, ghee), eggs, meat, poultry, fish.

 High lectin foods include legumes, grains, nightshade vegetables, squash, A1 dairy, conventionally raised meat